hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_association.html.markdown

 * `cdn_frontdoor_custom_domain_id` - (Required) The resource ID of the CDN FrontDoor Custom Domain that should be managed by the association resource.
 Changing this forces a new association resource to be created.

--> **NOTE:** When the resource is destroyed it will remove the CDN FrontDoor Custom Domain association with the CDN FrontDoor Route resource(s) referenced in the resources `cdn_frontdoor_route_ids` field.

 * `cdn_frontdoor_route_ids` - (Required) One or more IDs of the CDN FrontDoor Route to which the CDN FrontDoor Custom Domain is associated with.